NCAR/CUPiD/.github/PULL_REQUEST_TEMPLATE.md

 ### Changes to Core Features:

 * [ ] Have you added an explanation of what your changes do and why you'd like us to include them?
-* [ ] Have you written new tests for your core changes, as applicable?
-* [ ] Have you successfully ran tests with your changes locally?
+* [ ] Have you successfully tested your changes locally?